Electroweak corrections and EFT operators in $W^+W^-$ production at the LHC: Event Generation

 The electroweak input parameters are set in the so-called $\alpha(M_Z)$ scheme, and we set

 The $W$ bosons are decayed leptonically in the narrow width approximation smeared by a Breit-Wigner distribution for the mass of the decay system.
 We assume the measured partial decay width here.
 The production of $W^+W^-$ is simulated with \MCatNLO accuracy and we include approximate electroweak corrections as described above.
 Electroweak corrections including the decayed final state have been studied in \cite{Kallweit:2017khh, Brauer:2020kfv}.
+Electroweak corrections matched to a parton shower have also been studied in the \POWHEG framework \cite{Chiesa:2020ttl}.
 We validate the approximate electroweak corrections between the inputs from \OpenLoops and \Recola.
 After the validation, we perform the bulk of our analysis with the \Recola-based option.
-Note we do not include any gluon induced contribution in our analysis.
+Note we do not include any gluon-induced contribution in our analysis.

 To this end, in Fig.~\ref{fig:ol_vs_recola} we illustrate the effect of the electroweak corrections and compare the two inputs, at the example of the invariant mass of the final lepton pair and the transverse momentum of the leading lepton in the event.
 As expected, electroweak corrections become important at large scales close to the TeV in the dilepton invariant mass.
 In both distributions, we observe excellent agreement between \Recola- and \OpenLoops-based approximate corrections, giving us confidence that we can work with just one of the samples for our main analysis.